arda-cyber/mof-co2-adsorption-prediction/README.md

 | `metal_Zn` | 0.009 |
 | `metal_Zr` | 0.007 |

 Surface area and void fraction together account for ~73% of the model's predictive power.
-Metal identity — despite chemical intuition suggesting it should matter — contributes under 5% combined, confirming the EDA signal.
-The engineered `pore_constriction` feature (lcd − pld) added no measurable value over the raw `lcd`/`pld` pair.
+Metal identity, despite chemical intuition suggesting it should matter, contributes under 5% combined, confirming the EDA signal.
+The engineered pore_constriction feature (lcd − pld) added no measurable value over the raw lcd/pld pair.

 Interestingly, `pld` outweighs `lcd` by roughly 1.6x, which is chemically sensible:
 PLD (the narrowest constriction in the pore network) determines whether gas can